SichangHe/curriculum_vitae/index.md

 Introduction to Programming and Data Structures Instructor: Dr. Jiang Long

-– Hosted weekly lab sessions and oﬃce hours.
+– Hosted weekly lab sessions and office hours.

-– Created text-based tutorials and the ﬁrst video tutorial on development environment setup.
+– Created text-based tutorials and the first video tutorial on development environment setup.

 Math & CompSci.
 Tutor, Academic Resource Center, DKU May 2021 – May 2022